Kia Leads J.D. Power 2024 Automotive Performance, Execution and Layout (APEAL) Study with Most Model-Level Awards for Single Brand

 Date

-(MENAFN- Ogilvy) Dubai, United Arab Emirates, August 21, 2024 – Kia America leads the J.D.
+(MENAFN- Asdaa-amman) Dubai, United Arab Emirates, August 22, 2024 – Kia America leads the J.D.
 Power 2024 Automotive Performance, Execution and Layout (APEAL) Study with five Kia model-level winners, the highest number of awards received by a single brand in this year’s study.
 Additionally, the J.D.
 Power APEAL study reveals Kia is the third highest-ranking brand among Mass Market competitors.

 For the fourth consecutive year, the K5 was the highest-ranked Midsize Car, while the all-electric EV6 (Compact SUV) and Carnival (Minivan) topped their respective segments for the third year in a row.
 Reflecting the J.D.
 Power APEAL study’s findings that excitement among legacy automaker’s BEV owners is at an all-time high, the EV9 earned its first segment award (Upper Midsize SUV) after its first year on sale.
 The Forte completes Kia’s award count in this year’s study as the highest-ranked Compact Car for the second consecutive year.